wpswings/pdf-generator-for-wp/readme.txt

 == WITH THE PDF GENERATOR FOR WORDPRESS PLUGIN YOU CAN: ==

 * Convert all the posts, pages, blogs, and products into PDF files.
+* Export posts, products, and pages into PDF format in bulk with the default PDF template.
 * Add footer customizations for post name, post date, and author name.
 * Display more than one images in a row as per requirement.
 * Display icon to both guest users and registered users.